+Before you use the console interface, you will need to configure the HyperTerminal application on your PC.
-- 1. Click the Start button. - Select Programs > Accessories > Communications > HyperTerminal.

-Start > Programs > Accessories > Communications > HyperTerminal

-Enter a name for this connection.
-In the example, the name of the connection is SRW208.
-Select an icon for the application, then click OK.
+- 1. Click the Start button.
+Select Programs and choose Accessories.
+Select Communications.
+Select HyperTerminal from the options listed in this menu. - 2.
+On the Connection Description screen, enter a name for this connection.
+In the example, the name of connection is SRW2008.
+Select an icon for the application.
+Then, click the OK button. - 3.
+On the Connect To screen, select a port to communicate with the Switch: COM1, COM2, or TCP/IP.

+Figure 4-1: Finding HyperTerminal

-HyperTerminal Connection Description Screen
+Figure 4-2: Connection Description

-4. Select a port to communicate with the switch.
-Select COM1, COM2, or TCP/IP.

-HyperTerminal Connect To Screen
+Figure 4-3: Connect To

-5. Set the serial port settings as follows, then click OK.
+4. Set the serial port settings as follows:

-Bits per Second: 38400
+Bits per second: 38400